-Adrenal fatigue (chronic fatigue) has improved about 25%.
-I use the short and long version of the Amygdala Retraining technique to enable me to do all kinds of physical activity I couldn't do previously.
+Adrenal fatigue (chronic fatigue) has improved by about 25%.
+I use the short and long versions of the Amygdala Retraining technique to enable me to do all kinds of physical activities I couldn’t do previously.
 However, this is very hard work.

 Although I haven’t stopped migraines from appearing, I can turn off almost all migraines that occur when I’m awake as soon as they begin to appear by using the Gupta technique.
 I can also achieve this with my own mindfulness technique, but I use Gupta to hopefully rewire the migraine process as well.

-In my experience, brain retraining works best when your health and stress level are very stable.
-During my rertaining I experienced a significant setback on a couple different occasions from a chemical exposure and a very high stress event.
-I was in a very high state of sympathetic stress and couldn't bring it down, even with extensive use of DNR and Gupta.
+In my experience, brain retraining works best when your health and stress levels are very stable.
+During my training, I experienced a significant setback on a couple of different occasions from chemical exposure and a very high-stress event.
+I was in a very high state of sympathetic stress and couldn’t bring it down, even with extensive use of DNR and Gupta.
 Gupta would take the edge off a little, but not good relief.
-I don't know about you, but I find it damn near impossible to engage in the required visualization and meditation when I am in a severe reaction state or high stress mode.
+I don’t know about you, but I find it damn near impossible to engage in the required visualization and meditation when I am in a severe reaction state or high-stress mode.
 I still continued to do the rewiring during the setback, but it did not provide the relief it provides when things are less severe and more stable.

 Improvements Update Using Gupta and DNR (January 2013)